facebook

 Explore now

-When M2 macrophages are used, the therapy has no serious side effects.
-They do not pose a risk of inflammation following administration.
-Some side effects may occur during or following the complex treatment procedure, such as a brief fever or headaches that can be treated with pain relievers and rest.
+M2 macrophage therapy has no serious side effects—they do not pose a risk of inflammation following administration.
+Some side effects may occur during or after the complex treatment procedure, such as a temporary fever or headaches that can be treated with pain relievers and rest.

 Contact us